nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 2a.
 The Home bakery owner does not enter all required information.
 Trackr shows an error message.

-  Use case ends without adding any task.
+  Use case ends without adding any supplier.

-**Use case: Add a new task**
+**Use case: Add a new order**

 MSS

-1. Home bakery owner requests to add a new task.
+1. Home bakery owner requests to add a new order.
-2. Home bakery owner enters an add command with the required information.
+2. Home bakery owner enters an add order command with the required information.
-3. Trackr saves the new task to the system.
+3. Trackr saves the new order to the system.

     Use case ends.